etishor/etishor.github.io/_posts/2007-03-18-updateflash7-with-native-freebsd-browsers.md

 1.  edit /etc/X11/xorg.conf and **disable the Composite extension** and **set the ColorDepth to 24**
 2.  edit /usr/local/bin/firefox and add **export XLIB\_SKIP\_ARGB_VISUALS=1** in the beginning of the file

-I&#8217;ve noticed that opera still has some trouble working with the plugin and as a fix I&#8217;ve done a small change to the linuxpluginwrapper port.
-In compat\_linux/linux\_ioctl.c I&#8217;ve changed the default switch branch from:
+I've noticed that opera still has some trouble working with the plugin and as a fix I've done a small change to the linuxpluginwrapper port.
+In compat\_linux/linux\_ioctl.c I've changed the default switch branch from:

 <div class="dean_ch" style="white-space: wrap;">
   <ol>